 The Grand OnStage program offers a range of discount programs that are made available so cost is less of a barrier.
 For more information about these programs, visit the Discount Programs page on this website.

 Please note that the Regina Rosen stage is not fully accessible at this time.
-We are happy to work with you to discuss staging accommodations for your production that will optimize the experience for both actors and audience.
+We are happy to work with you to discuss staging accommodations for your production that will optimize the experience for both actors and the audience.
 To discuss accommodations please contact Dianne Zemba, Theatre Manager.